-Making art is an act of communication in which there are twoactive participants, the artist and you, the observer.
+Making art is an act of communication in which there are at least two active participants, the artist and you, the observer.
 I hope that some of my images will resonate in your memory, so that the process of recollection becomes a dialogue with the image.

 My work is surreal, sometimes mystical.
-I'll juxtapose objects, persons and environments to create multiple layers of meaning, the way poetry and dreams do.
-I’m fascinated by invisible forces, time, death, transformation, gravity, love, and other hidden connections.
+I juxtapose objects, persons and environments to create multiple layers of meaning, the way poetry and dreams do.
+I’m fascinated by invisible forces: time, death, transformation, gravity, love, and other hidden connections.
 I’m searching for a common tongue in which to share this fascination with you.

 I work in a variety of dry and wet media (such as pencil or gouache) on paper, imaging software, collage, and oil or acrylic on board or canvas, usually refining my ideas in small studies before I work on a larger canvas or digital file.
 I have often found inspiration in the surprising combinations of color, texture and shapes of a collage.
 I have even been inspired by the tattered layers of color on a weathered billboard, a glimpsed reflection in a dark window, or the shape of ink rolled onto a paper towel during printmaking (see Doorway to Heaven).